-An external review of governance (ERG) examines the board’s culture, structure and practice based on the elements of effective governance outlined in the DfE’s Governance Handbook.
+An external review of governance will examine your board’s culture, structure and practice, based on the elements of effective governance outlined in the DfE’s Governance Handbook.

 NGA has extensive experience of carrying out external reviews of governance for maintained school governing bodies, academy trust boards and other organisations’ boards.

 Why commission a review?

 An effective external review of governance by NGA will monitor and improve the quality, performance and impact of your board.

 Reviewing board effectiveness is good practice and guidance can be found in both the DfE’s Governance Handbook and the Academy Trust Handbook.

 NGA recommends that boards and senior leaders self-evaluate annually and undertake an external review every three years or: